South Africa coronavirus death toll tops 5,000 – latest updates

 South Carolina has set another record for newly diagnosed cases in a single day.

-Sunday saw 2,335 people newly diagnosed with Covid-19, the South Carolina Department of Health and Environmental Control reported.
+2,335 people were newly diagnosed with Covid-19, the South Carolina Department of Health and Environmental Control reported.

 South Carolina has reported 2,000 new cases three times since the virus was first detected in the state in March.
 All have been in the past eight days.
 The state has spent much of the past month in the top four in the nation for new Covid-19 cases when adjusted by population.